zoot101/luadns-ddns/README.md

 notification_hook="/opt/luadns-ddns-hooks/ntfy-hook.sh"
 ```

-See ntfy documentation here: https://docs.ntfy.sh
+See ntfy documentation here: [https://docs.ntfy.sh](https://docs.ntfy.sh)

 # Step 4 - Call the Script Directly

 After the above steps have been carried out and the config file has been setup,
 one is ready to run the script directly.

 Call it from the command line like so.
-I recommend this be done as the user that
+It is recommended that this be done as the user that
 you intend the script to run as.

 ```bash